 The moment the above thought arose, a smile came on my lips realizing the stupidity of my thinking.
 My attitude towards the garbage changed dramatically.

 Wait!
-Am I asking from the garbage to smell like roses or at least not smell at all?
+Am I expecting the garbage to smell like roses or at least not give out any smell?

 Am I crazy?

-If it does not give out that unique garbage stench it can not be called garbage.
+It can't be called garbage. if it doesn't give out the unique garbage stench.
 It will of course stop smelling bad when it fully decomposes.

 Yes, this is what I want from it, stop smelling bad.

-Then I felt silly for hating the garbage for it’s stench.
-My persistent hatred of garbage came disappeared.
+Then I felt silly for hating the garbage for its stench.
+My persistent hatred of garbage disappeared.

-Garbage is only exhibiting it’s inherent nature by giving out the stench.
-It is least bothered about who is getting offended or hating it, let alone my tiny self on the planet called the Earth.
+Garbage is only exhibiting its inherent nature by giving out the stench.
+It is least bothered about who is offended or hated by it, let alone my tiny self on the planet called the Earth.
 The Milky Way galaxy has – on average – between 800 billion and 3.2 trillion planets, with some estimates placing that number as high a 8 trillion!

 The garbage does not even recognize my existence or of anyone else.

 After some time, this concept spread into other life situations.
-I used to dislike some people for their unpleasant behavior.
+I disliked some people for their unpleasant behavior.
 I applied the garbage concept to their behavior.
-Being human beings with higher capabilities, they are capable of being nice to some people and nasty to some others.
-It is their nature to behave badly towards me for which they may have their own reasons or they may be retaliating to my own nasty behavior towards them about which I might have conveniently forgotten.
+Being human beings with higher capabilities, they are capable of being nice to some people and nasty to others.
+It is in their nature to behave unpleasantly towards me for which they have their reasons or they may be retaliating against my nasty behavior towards them about which I might have conveniently forgotten.

 There are two dimensions of suffering here.
 The first dimension is the direct suffering due to the unpleasantness of their behavior.
 The second dimension which is more intense and longer lasting, is their indifference to my suffering.

-One more thought from a real life experience -
+One more thought arose from my life experience -

 All of us were shocked at his comment but laughed heartily and the manager of the plant also took it sportively.

 Even after 60 years, his remark rings in my ears.
-How close to truth was his joke!
+How true was his joke!

-When one is exposed to anything countless times,. one becomes indifferent to it – be it the stench of garbage or the smell of a perfume or the nasty behavior of the person one may be regularly dealing with.
+When one is exposed to anything countless times, one becomes indifferent to it – be it the stench of garbage, or the smell of perfume, or the nasty behavior of the person one may be regularly dealing with.

 Hence my reaction to the stench may be due to my lack of repeated exposure to it going by my comedian friend’s joke.

-Finally, when exposed to stinky behavior for a long time, one may get so used to it that one may even like it!
+Finally, when exposed to stinky behavior for a long time, one may get so used to it, become indifferent to it, or even like it!

 Related pages